siyengar/quic-url/draft-subodh-quic-httpqs.md

 * Browsers MUST give Alt-Svc a higher precedence.
 This would allow a service to stop accepting `httpqs` URLs at some point.
-Should we even support stopping accepting `httpqs` URLs.
+Should we even support stopping accepting `httpqs` resources?

-A browser MAY reuse a pooled connection which was created as a result of connecting to an Alt-Svc, provided that the origin of the `httpqs` URL matches the original service of the Alt-Svc.
+A browser MAY reuse a pooled connection which was created as a result of connecting to an Alt-Svc, provided that the origin of the `httpqs` resource matches the original service of the Alt-Svc.

 QUIC transport negotiation
 ---------------------------